trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 Details on these configuration files are provided in later chapters of this manual.

-TAP 0.8 deployment procedure consists of 2 phases described in detail below:
+TAP NG deployment procedure consists of 2 phases described in detail below:
 * [Infrastructure provisioning](#23-infrastructure-provisioning)
 * [Platform installation](#24-platform-installation)